-The Company and its Directors, whose names appear on pages 71 to 72 and 82 of this Registration Document, accept responsibility for the information contained in this Registration Document.
-To the best of the knowledge of the Company and the Directors, the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.
+The Company and its Directors, whose names appear on pages 59 to 60 and 73 of this Registration Document, accept responsibility for the information contained in this Registration Document.
+To the best of the knowledge of the Company and the Directors, the information contained in this Registration Document is in accordance with the facts and this Registration Document makes no omission likely to affect its import.

-Except to the extent stated in paragraph 8 of Part 10 (Additional Information) of this Registration Document and apart from the liabilities and responsibilities (if any) which may be imposed on the Manager or Jefferies by FSMA or the regulatory regime established thereunder, neither the Manager nor Jefferies makes any representation or warranty, express or implied, or accepts any responsibility whatsoever for the contents of the Registration Document including its accuracy, completeness or verification or for any other statement made or purported to be made by it or on its behalf in connection with the Company, the Manager, the New Shares or the Share Issuance Programme.
+Except to the extent stated in paragraph 8 of Part 9 (Additional Information) of this Registration Document and apart from the liabilities and responsibilities (if any) which may be imposed on the Manager or Jefferies by FSMA or the regulatory regime established thereunder, neither the Manager nor Jefferies makes any representation or warranty, express or implied, or accepts any responsibility whatsoever for the contents of the Registration Document including its accuracy, completeness or verification or for any other statement made or purported to be made by it or on its behalf in connection with the Company, the Manager, the New Shares or the Share Issuance Programme.
 Each of the Manager and Jefferies (and their respective affiliates, directors, officers or employees) accordingly disclaims all and any liability (save for any statutory liability) whether arising in tort or contract or otherwise which it might otherwise have in respect of the Registration Document or any such statement.